 The main objective of aging in place is to allow the senior(s) to maintain at least most of their independence in day to day living, in their own home.
 Even if the kitchen is newer and modern, but not senior friendly, at least certain remodeling should be done to make it senior friendly – or else aging in place will be or become difficult.
-Following are the best remodeling tips for seniors to make their kitchen senior friendly in 2022.
+Following are the best remodeling tips for seniors to make their kitchen senior friendly.

 – Spacing: The kitchen should be as spacious as possible, allowing easy maneuverability and comfortable entry and exit.
 If possible, there should be room for the senior to use the kitchen while using a walker or even a wheelchair.
 The main idea is no tight spaces and no obstacles to mobility.